amabdulr/CNWG/17-Branding_ver_2_0.md

 2. **Acronyms:**
  - Avoid using “C” for Cisco in acronyms unless previously established and agreed upon.
     - Example: Avoid saying Cisco Access Points.
-Instead use 'Access Points' or APs.
+Instead use APs.

 3. **Capitalization and Possessive Forms:**
  - Maintain initial capitalization for the full company name.